globallyunique/beyond-data-mesh/beyond-data-mesh.md

 # Beyond Data Mesh

-## Introduction
+## The Domain Language Approach

 In the world of building cloud data solutions that align with the distributed reality of the enterprise, Data Mesh[^data-mesh-intro] is a major advance over past architectures.
 However, it's the beginning, not the end of where we need to go to enable the business.
 Data mesh is referred to by it's originator as a "decentralized sociotechnical approach".
-We'll focus on the *sociotechnical*[^sociotechnical] work of 1) finding the right boundaries around applications and data and 2) putting stable access in place at those boundaries via different types of APIs.
+We'll focus on the *sociotechnical*[^sociotechnical] work of 1) finding the right boundaries around applications and data and 2) putting full access in place at those boundaries via different types of APIs.
 This article discusses a next generation approach to finding the right boundaries and then enabling the business to access the domain and operate inside it.
 The picture below sets the context we'll cover:

 - The left side shows the core of the standard data mesh architecture of nodes and their APIs from the original data mesh article.[^original-article]
 - The right side looks inside the boundary of a single data mesh node.
 We'll explore details about the right side throughout the article.